-The Service is a member of the Provincial Weapons Enforcement Unit (PWEU), with a seconded member in the Unit.
-This Unit is a joint force operation responsible for large-scale firearm investigations.
+The Service is a member of the Provincial Weapons Enforcement Unit (PWEU), with a seconded member in the unit.
+This unit is a joint force operation responsible for large-scale firearm investigations.
 As a member, the Service has PWEU available for investigative support.

 The Video Unit has produced several training programs that are a blend of video, instructional narrative, and question/answer modules specific to the topic of firearm related investigations.
-Titles include Firearms 101 (Feb 2002); Characteristics of an Armed Person (Nov 2005); Seized Firearms Safety (Dec 2006); Firearm Seizures (Aug 2010); Containment for Patrol (2017) and Prohibited Weapons (2020).
+Titles include Characteristics of an Armed Person (Nov 2005); Seized Firearms Safety (Dec 2006); Firearm Seizures (Aug 2010); Containment for Patrol (2017); Prohibited Weapons (2020); Exposure to Lead Awareness (2021); and Range Safety & Soft Body Armour (2021).
 All of these training programs are available to all members of the Service through an internet portal or upon demand at the Video Unit.
 The Training Unit also posts bulletins relevant to recent legislative/ case law/ training updates to the Service's intranet portal - IRIS.